ryanyuyu/SOCVR-RoomInformation/README.md

 * De-escalate in case of disagreement.
 * Keep it professional, keep a high standard.
 * All members are accountable for their actions when and if such accountability is requested on meta.
-* Tag burniation requests and tag cleanup requests _must_ be backed by an MSO post with significant community support.
+* Tag burnination requests and tag cleanup requests _must_ be backed by an [MSO](http://meta.stackoverflow.com) post with significant community support.
 * A post is only actively edited/commented/handled by one member of the room.
 We don't need 4 members all leaving witty statements in the comments or in chat.
 * Please try to keep posting images to a minimum.
 We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
 At any of the room owner's discretion, images may be moved to the trash can at any time without warning, and such decisions are final.
 Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.
+* Similarly, please refrain from using [oneboxes](http://chat.stackoverflow.com/faq#formatting) and other noisy formatting.
+(When posting a URL, put some text in front of it.)
 * All discussions are public.
 The RO team has an offline/private lounge for sensitive subjects if necessary.
 * Do not ask for up or down votes on questions or answers.
-* In absence of all Room Owners, the members lead-by-example.
+* In absence of all Room Owners, the members lead by example.

 ###Expectations for Room Owners:
 * Is a role model for the kind of participation expected.